 Another exciting Passover protein option for vegetarians and vegans is quinoa, the new world grain-that's-not-a-grain.
 Quinoa is one of the best, most complete vegetarian sources of protein available.
 A recently as 2010, there was much debate as to whether quinoa was forbidden as kitniyot, like peanuts, beans and corn.
 More recently, major kosher certification organizations like Star-K CRC and Orthodox Union have written articles expressing support for quinoa as a Passover option.
 That's the good news; the bad news is, now you have to look for quinoa with Kosher for Passover certification!
 At one time, the CRC organization held that Ancient Harvest brand whole grain quinoa (not flour or flakes) was kosher for Passover without special certification, but I'm not sure if they still say that.
 Some have said that whole grain quinoa can be used but must be sifted carefully to make sure no forbidden grains have slipped in.
 Oh Nuts offers quinoa certified for Passover.

 Two of the recipes on this page are vegetarian (though not vegan): matzah brie and matzah lasagna.
 I have prepared a PDF, Thinking Outside the Matzah Box, of 25 different vegetarian recipes that can be made for Passover.
 Many are (or can be made) gluten-free and/or vegan.
 Most are not traditional Jewish recipes but just vegetarian recipes that can get you through Passover.
+You can also look through an index of all the Passover and other recipes I've posted here.

 As I said above, you should generally avoid substitutions and focus on foods that are naturally kosher for Pesach.
 That being said, there are a few simple substitutions that can give you more options for your Pesach cooking without compromising flavor.